BDaviaud/Troop_ITV/README.md

-# TroopRasp
+# Troop_ITV (or Troop Interactive)

-Based on [Troop](https://github.com/Qirky/Troop) (v 0.10.3), TroopRasp is an extended tool for Raspberry Pi that enables interaction with sensors in a live coding performance.
-To use TroopRasp, you need [SuperCollider](https://supercollider.github.io/) and [FoxDot](https://github.com/Qirky/FoxDot) installed on the Raspberry Pi.
+Based on [Troop](https://github.com/Qirky/Troop) (v 0.10.3), Troop Interactive is an extended tool for Raspberry Pi that enables interaction with sensors in a live coding performance.
+To use Troop Interactive, you need [SuperCollider](https://supercollider.github.io/) and [FoxDot](https://github.com/Qirky/FoxDot) installed on the Raspberry Pi.

-In a collaborative live coding performance with Troop, you can add a TroopRasp client installed on a Raspberry Pi (you can add several TroopRasp Client to the session).
-Through the TroopRasp client, you can link a sensor at a FoxDot player or composed a virtual orchestration that revolves around sensor measurements.
+In a collaborative live coding performance with Troop, you can add a Troop_ITV client installed on a Raspberry Pi (you can add several Troop_ITV Client to the session).
+Through the Troop_ITV client, you can link a sensor at a FoxDot player or composed a virtual orchestration that revolves around sensor measurements.
-The orchestration is composed like finite-states automata, where each transition is a event triggered by a sensor and each state is associated to one or more FoxDot player.
+The orchestration is composed like finite-states automata, where each transition is an event triggered by a sensor and each state is associated to one or more FoxDot player.

 ## Getting started